Protection for Members

 One of the cornerstones of the Trust's success is the collective activism of member institutions.
 The Trust's activities are guided by members through their participation with the Board of Directors and various Board committees.

 Since the sole purpose of the Trust is to provide members with specialized coverage and services, it is extremely responsive to member input and recommendations.
 Member's suggestions and inquiries are promptly brought before the Board of Directors for consideration.
-All strategic planning and risk management policies are formulated only after considerable member involvement.

 Premium Return Plan

 The Trust has always had a Premium Return Plan which returned excess premium to members.
-Over $40 million in premium returns have been returned to participating members since the Trust's inception.
+Over $65,000,000 in premium returns have been returned to participating members since the Trust's inception.
 Premium returns are declared by the Board of Directors, based on the overall financial position of the Trust.
 Each member's share of the return is determined by its individual loss experience and their number of years of participation in the Trust for the previous five years.